yanivharpaz/Oracle_Data_Guard_ACS/Install_RDBMS.md

 # Install Oracle RDBMS on Centos / Oracle Linux

-Use this guide / script only for testing and learning purpose
+Use this guide / scripts only for testing and learning purpose

 ## Prep install git and wget